One Week Oahu Itinerary & Activities List

 Try these highly-rated private surf lessons on the North Shore >

 Explore Hale’iwa Town This is the main town on the North Shore, though it’s quite small.
-You’ll find a number of galleries, boutiques, restaurants, grocery store, and the famous Matsumoto Shave Ice.
+You’ll find a number of galleries, boutiques, restaurants, grocery store, food carts, and the famous Matsumoto Shave Ice.

 *North Shore fishing, rentals, and tours are included in the Go Oahu card